tekmegha/meghavayu/tekmegha-fe/MAJILI_CATEGORIES_SETUP.md

 - Professional presentation

 ### 5. **Store Isolation**
-- Categories are specific to Opula store
+- Categories are specific to Majili store
 - No cross-contamination with other stores
 - Independent category management

 ## Testing the Setup

 ### 1. Verify Categories Load
-After running the script, check that categories appear in the application when Opula store is selected.
+After running the script, check that categories appear in the application when Majili store is selected.

 ### 2. Test Category Navigation
 Ensure that clicking on categories navigates properly and shows relevant products.